tiangolo/angular-docker-multi-stage-example/README.md

 **Note**: I'm omitting some of the default Angular CLI code for brevity.

-* Now, if you run your code with the defaults locally, e.g.:
+* Now, if you run your code locally with the defaults, e.g.:

 ```bash
 ng serve
 ```

-* And open your browser in <http://localhost:4200>.
+* And open your browser in <http://localhost:4200>

 ...you will see your code using the `dev` environment.
 So you might probably see something like: